About NYC Restaurant Week

 2. Plan ahead.

-Many diners reserve tables only during the first five days of the program, but NYC Restaurant Week runs for four weeks—leaving many opportunities to recover from your food coma and book again.
+Many diners reserve tables only during the first five days of the program, but NYC Restaurant Week runs for five weeks—leaving many opportunities to recover from your food coma and book again.

 3. Know before you go.